The spectacle of organised ignorance: Why Indians have chosen to forget the horror of demonetisation

 Despite India’s economic growth figures, more than half of employed people in India are self-employed and less than one-fifth are engaged in regular employment.
 Take, for instance, the country’s unincorporated enterprises.
 According to National Sample Survey, there are 63.4 million enterprises in India, of which 84.2% are “own account enterprises”, meaning that they do not hire any labour.

 In the manufacturing sector, the share of single-person enterprises account for 85.5% of the total number of enterprises in the sector.
 The total employment in unincorporated enterprises is estimated to be 111.3 million, of which 62% are self-employed.
-Moreover, of regular salaried employees, 65% have no written contracts and half of them do not get paid paid leave.
+Moreover, of regular salaried employees, 65% have no written contracts and half of them do not get paid leave.
 In the case of casual workers, 98% are not entitled for any such rights.

 As it turns out, the formal sector represents a minuscule minority of the workforce.
 The vast segment of vulnerable working poor in India are considered informal.
 Informal workers are often like urban nomads.
 They migrate from villages to towns to big cities with any hardly identity or citizenship rights, the most volatile workforce moving as agricultural labourers, construction workers, sex workers, domestic help, rag pickers and rickshaw pullers.